 Downtown has a 10.3% vacancy rate, which is well above average compared to other U.S. neighborhoods (higher than 63.0% of American neighborhoods).
 Most vacant housing here is vacant year round.
 This could either signal that there is a weak demand for real estate in the neighborhood or that large amount of new housing has been built and not yet occupied.
 Either way, if you live here, you may find many of the homes or apartments are empty.

-The Downtown neighborhood stands out for having an average per capita income lower than 98.2% of the neighborhoods in the United States.
+One of the unique characteristics of the Downtown neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.2% of the neighborhoods in America.
 In a nation where 1 out of every 4 children lives in poverty, the Downtown neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

 Also, with more than 1.9% of residents living with a same sex partner, Downtown is truly a neighborhood that stands out from the rest in this regard.
 In fact, exclusive analysis by NeighborhoodScout reveals that this neighborhood has a greater concentration of same sex couples than 96.7% of U.S. neighborhoods.